Yu-Gi-Oh! Dark Duel Stories

-Yu-Gi-Oh!
-Dark Duel Stories, known in Japan as Yu-Gi-Oh!
-Duel Monsters III: Tri-Holygod Advent (遊戯王デュエルモンスターズ３ 三聖戦神光臨), is a 2000 digital collectible card game game of the Yu-Gi-Oh! universe for the Game Boy Color developed and published by Konami.
+is a 2000 digital collectible card game of the Yu-Gi-Oh! universe for the Game Boy Color, developed and published by Konami.
 The game was Konami's first attempt at a Yu-Gi-Oh! game released in English and the third game in the Japanese Duel Monsters series.
 This game uses the rules of the previous Duel Monsters games, as opposed to the rules for the Yu-Gi-Oh!
 Trading Card Game.
 Players of the game can trade and battle with other players using a link cable.

 Gameplay

 Players must beat each available player in a stage at least five times in order to get to the next stage.
 However, he or she may keep on dueling them for more points.
 A usual game consists of players using their assembled decks of cards to reduce their opponent's 8000 life points to zero, but a duel can also be won by forcing the player's opponent to run out of cards in their deck and having them unable to draw a card at the start of their turn, or by having all five pieces of Exodia in their hand.

 To defeat the opposing monster, the player must have a monster with higher ATK (attack) points than that opposing card's ATK or DEF (defense) points, depending on whether the opponent's monster is in its Attack or Defense Position.
 Yu-Gi-Oh!
 Dark Duel Stories also allows them to defeat monsters based on card type or element weaknesses; here, the different between ATK or DEF points is not taken into account and the card with the weakness is instantly destroyed.
 In addition, cards in the Element List do not have an advantage over cards in the Special List and vice versa.

 In order to duel, a player's Deck must contain 40 cards and be under their current deck cost limit, which is increased by winning duels.
 If the deck is over/under 40 cards or over the cost limit, the player will not be able to duel until the error is fixed.
 Certain cards may also not be included in their Deck unless they have the appropriate Duelist Level, which is also increased by winning duels.
 The deck cost limit and the Duelist Level do not decrease by losing.